-PROPOSAL TWO ELECTION OF DIRECTORS
+PROPOSAL ONE ELECTION OF DIRECTORS

-If proposal one is approved with respect to fixing the number of directors at six, the Board for the ensuing year will consist of six directors who are each to be elected at the Meeting for a term of office expiring at the next Annual General Meeting of shareholders or until their respective successors have been elected.
 It is intended that the persons named in the following table will be nominated as directors of the Company and that the persons named in the accompanying proxy, unless otherwise directed, will vote for the election of such nominees at the Meeting.
 Each of the nominees has indicated their willingness to serve as a member of the Board, if elected.
 However, in the event any nominee shall become unavailable for election to the Board for any reason not presently known or contemplated, the proxy holders will be vested with discretionary authority in such instance to vote the enclosed form of proxy for such substitute as the Board shall designate.
 Please refer to the section below entitled "Director Nomination Process" for a description of nomination rights held by certain shareholders.